Abdy01/DVWA-Walkthrough/SQL-Injection/README.md

     echo "<pre>ID: {$id}<br />First name: {$first}<br />Surname: {$last}</pre>";
 ```

-We can see that the `'$id'` is not verified, so we can inject the following: `1' OR 1=1;#`
+We can see that the `'$id'` is not validated or sanitized in any way, so we can inject the following: `1' OR 1=1;#`

 <p align="center">
   <img src="https://github.com/Abdy01/DVWA-Walkthrough/blob/main/SQL-Injection/!images/sql2.png?raw=true">
 </p>

-With this payload we bypass the query using the quote symbol and add the logic operator OR, which will make the query to choose between the id given or a true statement such as 1=1.
+With this payload we bypass the query using the quote symbol and add the logic operator `OR`, which will make the query to choose between the id given or a true statement such as 1=1.
 The pound sign `#` is used to comment the rest of the query.

 So, the query executed will look like this: